tangly-team/tangly-os/buildSrc/readme.md

 # Purpose

-The definition of plugins to configure a multimodule gradle project uses the current good practices for Gradle project.
+The definition of plugins to configure a multimodule Gradle project uses the current good practices for Gradle project.

 We use the newer central configuratio feature for all plugins and libraries used in the project.